 - Use autoscale to automatically increase or decrease capacity based on time of day, specific days of the week, or as demand changes, helping to manage cost.

-You can deploy and manage virtual desktops:
+You can deploy and manage virtual desktops and applications:

 - As you manage your environment, use built-in delegated access to assign roles and collect diagnostics to understand various configuration or user errors.

-- Use the new Diagnostics service to troubleshoot errors.
+- Use the new diagnostics service to troubleshoot errors.